badex-ai/budgetApp/README.md

 This budget app was built while learning the fundamentals of javscript technology language.

-It was built using Local storage as our database seperating each controller (ui and ) seperated using an IIFE.
+It was built using Local storage as our database seperating each controller (ui and global app)  using an IIFE.